Accessing the Admin App

 This is never changeable for patient fields.

 This tells EMERSE what type of data to expect to be stored in the field.
-This should be DATE for BIRTHDATE and TEXT for all others.
+Typically, EMERSE only gives you one option for this, as it can tell based on the Solr type.
+But, for reference, be

-This determines if users can filter on this field, and if so, what filter’s user interface should be used to select such a filter:
+This determines if users can filter on this field, and if so, what filter’s user interface should be used to select such a filter.
+Not all filter types are available for all field types.

 This field will not appear as an available filter for the user.